 Early in 1955, "The Children's Hour" decided to give out an Young At Heart award.
 On Sunday, April 3, 1955, they gave out their first award to "Uncle Jack" Towers, at that time, an 83 year old resident of West Philadelphia.
 In the show's history, Jack had been missing from the program's studio audience only four times, and all because of illness.
 This "young-at-hearter" founded the Trilby String Band in 1898.
 For awhile, the show gave this award monthly and viewers were requested to send in nominees.

-Broadcast Pioneers member Joe Earley had told us that somewhere in the early fifties, Stan Lee Broza left WCAU to become Program Director of WPTZ.
+Broadcast Pioneers member Joe Earley had told us that in May of 1953, Stan Lee Broza left WCAU to become Program Director of WPTZ.
 During Stan Lee's time at Channel 3, his wife Esther continued to produce the show and Stan Lee continued to host it.
-This may have had something to do with the show's cancellation.
+This may have had something to do with the show's cancellation when CBS took over owning the station..
 Channel 3 at that time was owned by NBC.
 When CBS received WCAU, they may have thought, "why are we airing a show, hosted by the enemy's Program Director."
 This may have also been the thinking behind dropping Roland from Shock Theatre.
 John Zacherle, who played Roland, was scheduled to start a similar program for WABC-TV in New York (on Mondays and Fridays).
 That station was owned by CBS's other "enemy," ABC.
 Zacherle had agreed to continue hosting "Shock Theatre" for WCAU-TV on Saturday evenings.
 However, after CBS took control, they told him, "no thanks."
 Shock Theater went off the air shortly thereafter.